-It is these contributions that have been used to derive the charity's balance sheet liability of £29,966 (2021: £115,109).
+It is these contributions that have been used to derive the company's balance sheet liability of £19,104 (2022: £29,966).

 26. COMPANY LIMITED BY GUARANTEE

 The charitable company is limited by guarantee and has no share capital.
 Every member of the company undertakes to contribute to the assets of the company in the event of its being wound up, for payments of the debts and liabilities of the company, such amount as may be required, not exceeding £1.